rui314/9cc/README.md

 extremely easy to understand while it can produces reasonably efficient assembly.

-Currently, it looks like 9cc can generate assembly that is only <1.5x slower than gcc -O2, which is not bad at all.
-Being said that, 9cc cannot do anything useful because it is incomplete.
+Currently, it looks like 9cc can generate assembly that is only <1.5x slower than gcc -O2 for my test case, which is not bad at all.
+Being said that, 9cc is not anything other than a toy because it is incomplete.

 9cc has more stages than 8cc.
 Here is an overview of the internals: